top of page

 One of the first boycott Nestle posters from the 1970s

 Through acquisitions, Nestle is now the largest seller of dietary supplements in the United States.
+Yet, somehow people still believe that most supplement companies are little mom and pop operations.

 These are the supplement companies that they own: